The Artisans of Burma

-As Chloe and I explored Burma far and wide we became increasingly intrigued to find out just how skilled the Burmese people are.
+As we explored Burma far and wide we became increasingly intrigued to find out just how skilled the Burmese people are.
 They quietly ply their crafts and are true artisans of their trade.
 From inside humble workshops, magic is created and marvellous things are formed.
 By travelling around we were fortunate to be able to see numerous skilled workers in action.
 As I watched them go about their work I was fuelled by a desire to immerse myself in the worlds that these experts inhabited.
 It would be a shame not to share some of what we discovered…

 Palm Toddy Farm (Bagan)